-Making your test shorter, and easier is a good way to balance Junior candidate experience with useful skills-based screening, and allows you to quickly identify top performers.
+Making your test shorter, and easier is a good way to balance Junior candidate experience with useful skills-based screening and allows you to quickly identify top performers.

-- Use easy and medium tasks - this will provide you with a better distribution of scores and a simple way to see whether the candidate has the fundamental skill you're looking for, and whether they're able to apply that skill to something a little more complex.
+- Use easy and medium tasks - this will provide you with a better distribution of scores and a simple way to see whether the candidate has the fundamental skill you're looking for and whether they're able to apply that skill to something a little more complex.

-- Set the time limit to recommended - the recommended time is based off the performance of other candidates attempting the tasks you've selected in the test.
+- Set the time limit to recommended - the recommended time is based on the performance of other candidates attempting the tasks you've selected in the test.
 Making the time limit shorter will place unnecessary stress, and making it too relaxed will make it less obvious to spot high performers.

 - Leaving the language options as open as possible - you're looking for skill, not necessarily knowledge of a specific domain.
 Most hiring managers would rather hire a smart dev who is able to learn quickly (who they can teach a specific language to), so allowing the candidate to use the language they're most fluent in, will give you the most accurate insights to their skills.